 - Mechanical Engineering (MECH)

 A full-time workload at Leeds is 60 credits per semester.
-You should apply for 60-100 credits per semester of study in case some of your choices are not available.
+You should apply for 60 to 100 credits per semester of study in case some of your choices are not available.

 Please note: our module catalogue does not use ECTS credits.
 A 20 credit Leeds module is worth 10 ECTS credits.